baekanthony/course-bot/README.md

 ![Screenshot_8](https://github.com/user-attachments/assets/4f28d016-5567-40f2-9330-30da51c60e68)

 ## About
 When a student unregisters from a course, a vacant seat opens up, but the vacancy isn't instantly filled by students from the waitlist.
 Based on my experience, there's often a long grace period (sometimes lasting hours) before the vacancy is filled.
 During this time, anyone can register directly, bypassing the waitlist.
-After discovering paid services that exploit this loophole, I found it to be an interesting flaw in the system.
-This curiosity led me to create a Discord bot to explore the concept further.
+I found the flaw interesting, and after discovering paid services that exploit this loophole, I decided to create a Discord bot to explore it further.

 ## Technologies
 * `discord.py` for bot development